 This chicken Kiev recipe makes the retro Russian classic that was once cooked for Russia’s tsars, that was democratised during the Soviet Union, and popularised outside the USSR in the 1970s.
 An iconic Russian dish of chicken breasts stuffed with parsley butter, coated in egg and bread crumbs and fried, it was another dish on my baboushka’s table for family meals.

 Zdravstvuyte! Здравствуйте!
 That’s hello in Russian or, rather, the formal hello.
 The more casual hello or hi or hey is pree-vyét! Приве́т!
 I’ll tell you why I’m learning Russian all over again – in Cambodia of all places – in a moment.
-First, I want to tell you about our incredibly delicious chicken Kiev recipe, which makes an outstanding version of one of the most popular Russian recipes.
+First, I want to tell you about our incredibly delicious chicken Kiev recipe, which makes an elevated version of one of my Russian-Ukrainian family recipes.

-Our chicken Kiev recipe makes a succulent and crunchy version of the crumbed chicken fillets stuffed with parsley butter that were served to Russia’s emperors, made egalitarian in canteens during the Soviet era, and became an iconic dish of the Seventies in the West – along with the likes of beef Stroganoff and borscht – before becoming a retro classic in recent years.
+One of our best chicken cutlet recipes, our chicken Kiev recipe makes a succulent and crunchy version of the crumbed chicken fillets stuffed with parsley butter that were served to Russia’s emperors, made egalitarian in canteens during the Soviet era, and became an iconic dish of the Seventies in the West – along with the likes of beef Stroganoff and borscht – before becoming a retro classic in recent decades.

 Chicken Kiev Recipe for a Retro Classic Cooked For Russian Tsars